WPmercs/word-count-and-limit/readme.txt

 * Warning characters count setting (the count before max count when the warning is fired)
 * Output Format.
 You can define how you would like to see the output displayed using different placeholders : `#input` (the character count that has been typed), `#max` (the max characters allowed), `#left` (the characters count left), `#words` (The number of words).
 * Choose what user role should be limited.
 Default set to contributor role.
+* Choose the post types that should be limited.
+Default set to post.
+* Set customised messages for warning or for contributor submission.

 Availabe languages : english and french.